Welcome to Abbio!

 Easy on the heat

 Abbio Nonstick is also fully-clad.
 It has an aluminum layer sandwiched between two layers of stainless steel for heat conductivity and durability.
 No need to turn the stove all the way up to cook a perfect fillet of fish.

 Don't use oils or sprays from a can.
 They contain other chemicals that actually stick to the non-stick surface and turn into a gunky mess over time.
 Stick with the classics - oil or butter.

 When cooking with Abbio non-stick, stay away from your metal spatulas and tongs.
 The surface will scratch over time if you use abrasive cooking utensils.

 Let your cookware cool to room temperature.
 Running cold water over a hot pan can cause it to warp over time.
 After the pan has cooled, wash it with warm water, soap, and gentle brush or sponge.

-Lightly wet the outside your cookware.
-Then sprinkle the surface with a bleach-free cleaner like Bar Keepers Friend or just baking soda from your cabinet.
-Rub the paste into the cookware with a sponge or nylon scrubbing pad.
+Lightly wet the outside of your cookware.
+Then sprinkle the surface with a bleach-free cleaner like Bar Keepers Friend or baking soda.
+Rub the paste into the outside of cookware with a sponge or nylon scrubbing pad.
 Rinse with soap water and dry with a clean cloth.

 My nonstick is sticky!